MFR6340/theenglishextension.org/young-world-2/unit-3: A World of Color.md

  -
  - Alberto Giacometti Museum
 	  It's unusual to find a museum housed in a hotel, but it doesn't reduce its importance as one of the best collections of Giacometti's graphic works.
+Giacometti was a versitile Swiss artist who was influenced by the Cubists and Surrealists.